kastrind/SudokuSpoiler/README.md

 Sudoku Spoiler can solve and generate any classic sudoku puzzle.

 Usage:
--To generate a sudoku puzzle, execute with argument 'generate'.
+* To generate a sudoku puzzle, execute with argument 'generate'.
 -To solve a given puzzle, execute with 'solve filename' arguments, where filename stands for the file where a given sudoku puzzle is stored.